SagarAhir/RNCustomTemplate/README.md

 This is a custom React Native template created to streamline the setup process for new projects.
 It includes pre-installed libraries, a common folder structure, and configurations to kickstart your development.

+###To Iniate project with this template run:
+> npx react-native init {YOUR_PROJECT_NAME} --template https://github.com/SagarAhir/RNCustomTemplate.git
 ## Features

 - **Pre-installed useful libraries:**